Blepharospasm in Australia

 In 2012 Lesley decided to step down from her role as Chairman and became our Member Liaison Officer.
 We elected a new Chairman.
 John Yeudall was diagnosed with BEB in 2010.
 He is a professional company director having served on the boards of numerous public and private companies for the last ten years.
 Most of his earlier working life was living and working in the Middle East both in the private and public sectors.
 For ten years he served as Australia’s Senior Trade Commissioner to the Middle East including a three year term as Australia’s Consul General in the UAE.
 He lives in Perth, Western Australia and also serves on the Board of RANZCO Eye Foundation.

 It has become apparent over the last few years that more and more people in our membership demographic now have access to the Internet and obviously this will increase in the future so it was decided to make the website the focus of our primary aim of promoting knowledge and understanding of Benign Essential Blepharospasm in Australia.
 There are no actual support groups in the other States of Australia.
 As this state of affairs does not look like changing (at least in the short term) we decided to take on the mantle of a national support group website, hence the change of name to Blepharospasm Australia and the website URL to www.blepharospasmaustralia.org.au.
-[Edited 2018: This name proved rather difficult to pronounce and spell so we recently changed it to www.beb.com.au.]
+[Edited 2018: This name proved rather difficult to pronounce and spell so we changed it to www.beb.org.au.]

 The website offers lists of doctors in each State and Territory, and lists of support groups or contact people; we hope the latter will expand as more people become aware of the website and will step up and form a group in their own State or at least become a contact person for that State.
 We also have a section devoted to beneficial aids such as eye drops, sprays and gels for dry eye, and FL-41 lenses which are proving popular with some members.
 Another feature is a section devoted to Case Histories where members describe their journey with BEB from symptoms to an eventual diagnosis.
 There is also a list of links to useful websites including the BEBRF.